 In general, a fixed annuity is characterized by:

-There are several hybrids of fixed annuities to choose from including the Market Value Adjusted Annuity (MVA), the Single Premium Deferred Annuity (SPDA) and the CD-type annuity.
+There are several hybrids of fixed annuities to choose from including the Market Value Adjusted Annuity (MVA), the Single Premium Deferred Annuity (SPDA), the CD-type annuity and the Fixed Index Annuity.

 Variable annuities are essentially an insurance contract combined with an investment product.
 Through a professionally managed "subaccount" (similar to a mutual fund portfolio) within your variable annuity, you invest in stocks, bonds or money market funds or a combination thereof.